KredensKuchenny/Rubber-Ducky-using-RP2040/README.md

    The script will read this file and send the corresponding keystrokes to the computer.

 2. **Run the Script**:
-   - After setting up the `script.txt` file, run the Python script.
+   - After setting up the `script.txt` file, CircuitPython run automatically script.
 The keystrokes will be sent as if typed by an actual keyboard.

 ### Example of `script.txt`: